 Pasta noodle Christmas trees

 This pretty little pasta tree looks a lot more difficult to make than it actually is.
 Roll a piece of cardboard into a cone, then hot-glue it together.
-Put a dot of hot glue at the base and stick on a noodle.
-Glue one noodle at a time concentrically until you reach the top.
-Once you’re done, spray paint it whatever color you like.
-Don’t forget to add a bow-tie noodle for the star!
-If this pasta creation has you thinking about what to cook for the holidays, check out these 12 Christmas menu ideas everyone will love.
+Glue one noodle at a time, concentrically, until you reach the top.
+Once you’re done, spray-paint it whatever color you like—and don’t forget to add a bow tie noodle for the star.
+If this craft is making you hungry, you’re going to want to see these Christmas menu ideas, stat.

 Citrus pomander candles

-Citrus pomanders are classic DIY Christmas decorations.
-Take this popular craft one step further and transform it into a tea-light holder.
-To make one, slice a thin piece of skin from the stem end of the orange to create a base.
-On the opposite end, use a sharp paring knife to cut out a hole that’s just large enough to fit the tea light into.
-The tea light should fit down in the orange, with the top of the tea light even with the skin of the orange.
-Decorate the outside with cloves, then insert the tea light.
-Remember to be extra careful when using candles, and also make sure you know these other holiday decorating mistakes that could put your family in danger.
+Citrus pomanders are classic Christmas decorations.
+So pop on some Christmas songs and get crafting!
+Slice a thin piece of skin from the stem end of an orange to create a base.
+On the opposite end, use a sharp paring knife to cut out a hole that’s just large enough to fit the tea light.
+Decorate the outside with cloves to complete the decoration.

 Instead of tossing citrus skins into the compost pile, transform them into ornaments.
-Use cookie cutters to trace shapes onto the skin, and cut them out with a sharp knife.
-Let them dry on a tray for a few days, then thread them onto a piece of string for a garland or pierce them with a metal ornament hook to hang on a tree.
+Use cookie cutters to trace shapes onto the skin, cut them out with a sharp knife, and transform them into ornaments by threading a string through a small hole or piercing them with metal ornament hooks.

 Cardboard gingerbread house